 Queso fresco can be substituted for queso blanco in just about any recipe.
 A longer-aged cheese with a drier texture and stronger flavor, such as cotija or queso anejo, may also be used in place of queso blanco for sprinkling or crumbling.
 Other soft, fresh Mexican cheeses labeled "queso de frier" or "queso de parilla" (cheese for frying or grilling, respectively) can be used as a substitute if you can’t find queso blanco or queso fresco.
 Other frying cheeses, such as paneer and halloumi, may also be used for this purpose.

 Queso blanco and queso fresco are often used interchangeably in recipes.
-While the cheese are similar in flavor and texture, the two cheeses are made slightly differently.
+While the cheese is similar in flavor and texture, the two cheeses are made slightly differently.
 While queso blanco is coagulated using acid added to heated milk, queso fresco is made by adding rennet, an enzyme used in cheesemaking to form milk into curd.

 The name "queso blanco" is also often used to refer to a Tex-Mex melted cheese dip that's typically made with a blend of Monterey Jack and white cheddar cheeses and spiced with hot peppers.